davecoll3/GotNoBeans/README.md

 MEDIA_URL = f'https://{AWS_S3_CUSTOM_DOMAIN}/{MEDIAFILES_LOCATION}/'
 ```
 12. Save, add, commit and push your changes to GitHub which will, in turn, trigger an automatic deployment to Heroku.
 You should now see that your S3 bucket has a static folder with all your static files inside.
-13. Add the following code to help speed things up by letting the browser know that its ok to cache static files for a long time.
+13. Add the following code to help speed things up by letting the browser know that it's ok to cache static files for a long time.
 ```
 AWS_S3_OBJECT_PARAMETERS = {
     'Expires': 'Thu, 31 Dec 2099 20:00:00 GMT',